Improving Topic Modeling by Distilling Soft Labels from Language Models: Prompts for Sensitivity Analysis

 \section{Prompts for Sensitivity Analysis}

-Using OpenAI’s \texttt{gpt-4o}, we generate five distinct rephrasings of the original instruction prompt, ``Generate a label that captures the overall theme of the document below,'' by asking the model to paraphrase it.
-The resulting variants are shown in \autoref{tab:instruction-prompts}.
+Using \texttt{gpt-4o}, we generated five re-phrasings of the instruction prompt, ``Generate a single-word label that captures the overall theme of the document below.''
+The resulting prompt variants are shown in \autoref{tab:instruction-prompts}.
+These are the prompts used for the prompt-sensitivity analysis in the main text.